k98kurz/tapescript/readme.md

 `OP_MERKLEVAL` to enforce the cryptographic commitment to the branches and a list of unlocking scripts that fulfill the cryptographic commitment and execute the individual script branches.
 The unlocking scripts are ordered identically to the input branches.
-In the above example, the each branch expects a signature from the given public key.
-To use as an auth script, the locking script would be used as the locking condition, a signature would be prepended to the unlocking script with an `OP_PUSH x<hex signature> `, and this would then be compiled; the locking script will be compiled and appended to this, and then the whole thing would be run through the `run_auth_script` function.
+In the above example, each branch expects a signature from the given public key.
+To use as an auth script, the locking script would be compiled and used as the locking condition.
+A signature would be prepended to the unlocking script with an `OP_PUSH x<hex signature> `, and this would then be compiled to become the unlocking bytes.
+Then concatenate the locking script to the unlocking script (i.e. script = unlock + lock) and run through the `run_auth_script` function, which will return a `True` if it executed successfully and `False` otherwise.

 ### Run a script